-Applicants leaving Social Services care or other supported accommodation, and are ready to move to a permanent home of their own.
-This will be subject to the council, Social Services and the landlord of the supported accommodation agreeing that the applicant is ready to move to their own home.
+Applicants leaving Social Services care or other supported accommodation, and are ready to move to a permanent-home of their own.
+This will be subject to the council, Social Services and the landlord of the supported accommodation agreeing that the applicant is ready to move to their own home and that accommodation needs to be independent accommodation within the Social Housing sector.
 If the applicant needs an on-going support package to allow them to live independently, confirmation that this will be put in place will also be required from the proposed support provider.
 The date that this priority is awarded (date in Band A) will be the date that the resident is ready to move to independent living, as recommended by their support worker.